DashChat: Interactive Authoring of Performance Dashboard Design Prototypes through Conversation with LLM-Powered Agent: Conclusion

 \section{Conclusion}

-This work presents DashChat, an interactive system that leverages LLMs and IGMs to generate industrial dashboard design prototypes from natural language.
-We first summarized their common design patterns by analyzing high-quality industrial dashboards.
+This work presents DashChat, an interactive system that leverages LLMs to generate performance dashboard design prototypes from natural language.
+We first summarized their common design patterns by analyzing high-quality performance dashboards.
 Next, we built a multi-agent pipeline powered by LLMs to generate practical, aesthetic prototypes.
 Then, we developed a user-friendly interface that supports text-based interaction.
-Last, we evaluated DashChat via two user studies, which showed that DashChat can generate high-quality prototypes rapidly while offering a user-friendly interactive experience.
+Last, we evaluated DashChat via a quantitative experiment and a user study, which showed that DashChat can generate high-quality prototypes rapidly while offering a user-friendly interactive experience.